-Aubrey Pandori (Aub) is a mixed Filipino, trans filmmaker, community archivist, & musician based in Oakland, CA. Their work is rooted in experimentation, cultural resistance, and the documentation of queer, diasporic, and underground communities.
-They hold a BFA in Cinema at San Francisco State University.
+Aubrey "Aub" Pandori is a mixed Filipino, trans filmmaker, community archivist, & musician based in Oakland, CA. Their work is rooted in experimentation, cultural resistance, and the documentation of queer and underground communities.
+They hold a BA in Cinema at San Francisco State University, with a focus in experimental documentary and Race & Resistance studies.

 "My right to be me is tied with a thousand threads to your right to be you" - Leslie Feinberg